croconut/godot-tester/README.md

     - uses: croconut/godot-tester@v3
       with:
         # required
-        version: "3.2.2"
+        version: "4.0.3"
         # the type of release of godot that the tests should be run with
         release_type: "rc2"
         is-mono: "true"
-        # the folder with your projects.godot file in it
+        # the folder with your project.godot file in it
         path: "tester"
         # how long to spend importing assets before tests are run
         import-time: "5"